scgbern/scgpico/content/wiki/events/woor2007/index.md

 [http://www.listic.univ-savoie.fr/~ducasse](http://www.listic.univ-savoie.fr/~ducasse)
 Prof. Stéphane Ducasse, from the University of Savoie, is a former member of the Software Composition Group led by Prof. Oscar Nierstrasz at University of Bern (Switzerland).

-Yann-GaÃ«l Guéhéneuc
+Yann-Gaël Guéhéneuc
 University of Montreal (Quebec, Canada)
-Department of Informatics and Operations Research [http://www.iro.umontreal.ca/~guehene](http://www.iro.umontreal.ca/~guehene) Prof. Yann-GaÃ«l Guéhéneuc leads the Ptidej project (in research Group on Open, Distributed Systems, Experimental Software Engineering) developing theories, methods, and tools, to evaluate and to improve the quality of object-oriented programs by promoting the use of idioms, design patterns, and architectural patterns.
+Department of Informatics and Operations Research [http://www.iro.umontreal.ca/~guehene](http://www.iro.umontreal.ca/~guehene) Prof. Yann-Gaël Guéhéneuc leads the Ptidej project (in research Group on Open, Distributed Systems, Experimental Software Engineering) developing theories, methods, and tools, to evaluate and to improve the quality of object-oriented programs by promoting the use of idioms, design patterns, and architectural patterns.

 Kim Mens
 Université catholique de Louvain (Belgium)